 • Installation of a Waste Heat Recovery system, yearly producing 50 gigawatt hours (GWh) of energy.

-Additionally, to reach the inlet gas specifications of the cryogenic purification unit (CPU), the design of the oxyfuel kiln is combined with cleaning technologies for flue gases.
-This combination will be the first of its kind, including:
+To reach the inlet gas specifications of the cryogenic purification unit (CPU), the design of the oxyfuel kiln is combined with cleaning technologies for flue gases.
+This combination will be the first of its kind and includes:

 A cooling and condensing unit will extract water from the kiln gases and send it to a condensate treatment plant to comply with strict wastewater disposal conditions.